2019-2020 Dance Season Class Descriptions

 6. Parents, it is best to get your dancer in class on time and ready to dance.
 Room D has a viewing window.
 The other rooms do not have viewing windows.
 Twice a year (normally in December and around Spring Break), all families are invited to attend Parent Observation Week.

-7. The youngest dancers will often have tears or anxiety the first few weeks.
+7. The youngest dancers will often have tears or anxiety in the first few weeks.
 This is normal.
 The teachers are trained to get children “on task” quickly.
-It is not uncommon to have a few dancers on a few hips the first month of class!
+It is not uncommon to have a few dancers that need to be held the first month of class!
 The best way to ensure success is to assure them they are going to have fun.
 Leave as quickly as possible and watch them through the window.
-Please keep noise down at the window and don’t let siblings open the door or knock on the window.
+Please keep the noise down at the window and don’t let siblings open the door or knock on the window.
 This will distract the dancers.

 8. Please have all dancers use the bathroom before class.
 Teachers will gladly take them if they do need to go during class, but this can be a disruption.

 9. You do not have to stay at the studio while your child has a class unless there is a break between their classes and will require your assistance to get to their next class.
 However, if you do leave during your child’s class, you must be on time for pick-up.
 If you are running late, please call the office so that we can notify the teacher and your dancer.
 Your dancer will either be in their classroom or in the office waiting for you.